trmd/trmd.github.com/2014-07-30-generating-a-novel.md

----
-layout: page
-title: the important thing is to start
+# The important thing is to start
----

 [Umberto Eco](https://en.wikipedia.org/wiki/Umberto_Eco) on starting: